SanderVocke/shoopdaloop/README.md

 ![Screenshot](docs/source/resources/screenshot.png)

+# In a nutshell

+- **Fast**: can easily handle a large number of loops.
+- **Tracks**: loops are organized into tracks, which share inputs/outputs and effects/synthesis.
+- **MIDI and audio**: can both be looped, including alongside each other in the same loop.
+- **FX/synthesis**: can be inserted into a loop via external JACK connections or by using plugins.
+The same loop can simultaneously record "dry" and "wet", akin to [Luppp](http://openavproductions.com/luppp/), to save precious CPU during playback.
+- **Synchronization**: every loop is synced to the "sync loop", which typically holds a beat, click-track or just fixed-length silence.
+Loops may also be a multiple of the sync loop length.
+- **Click tracks**: can be generated via a dialog in the app.
+- **NSM**: Non/New Session Manager support (experimental).
+- **Hackable**: Users can run their own Lua scripts to control the application in new ways.

+These features are explained in detail in the [docs](https://sandervocke.github.io/shoopdaloop/).

+# Status

+ShoopDaLoop is in early development.
+The basics work but not nearly all of its intended functionality is finished yet (see below).
+The intent is for the master branch to always work and pass CI tests, but at the moment, some significant bugs will probably come and go.
+Check the issues list for currently known issues and please add any you encounter yourself.
+As such, it obviously has not been used for on-stage performing and definitely shouldn't until after doing some serious testing.
+Note however that having automated testing with high coverage is among the project goals.

 # Comparison table

 To summarize why ShoopDaLoop exists and what the goals and plans are, a short comparison table with similar open-source software gives a good picture.
 Of course, the devil is in the details: the other listed software is great and in many ways different and better.
 The aim here is not to take away from them in any way.